 A detailed update on the Board its composition detailed charter including terms ofreference of various Board Committees number of Board and Committee meetings held duringFY 202021 and attendance of the Directors is provided in the Corporate Governance Reportwhich forms part of this Annual report.

 All the recommendations made by the Committees of Board including the Audit Committeewere accepted by the Board.

 A separate meeting of the Independent Directors was held on 11th February 2021inter-alia to discuss evaluation of the performance of Non-Independent Directors theBoard as a whole evaluation of the performance of the Chairman taking into account theviews of the Executive and Non-Executive Directors and the evaluation of the qualitycontent and timeliness of flow of information between the management and the Board that isnecessary for the Board to effectively and reasonably perform its duties.

 The Independent Directors expressed satisfaction with the overall performance of theDirectors and the Board as a whole.

 Business Risk Management

-The Company has a risk management mechanism in place to manage uncertainties throughidentification analysis assessment implementing and monitoring to reduce the impact ofrisks to the business which is discussed in detail in the Management Discussion andAnalysis section.
+The Company has a risk management mechanism in place to manage uncertainties throughidentification analysis assessment implementing and monitoring to reduce the impact ofrisks to the business which is discussed in detail in the Management Discussion andAnalysis section of this Annual Report.